gravatar/hovercards/README.md

 document.getElementById( 'container' ).appendChild( hovercard );
 ```

-#### `setTarget( target: HTMLElement, ignoreSelector?: string ): void`
+#### `attach( target: HTMLElement, ignoreSelector?: string ): void`

-This method sets the target element for the hovercards.
+This method applies the hovercard feature to the specified target element.
 The target parameter specifies the element that will trigger the hovercard, and the optional `ignoreSelector` parameter allows you to specify Gravatar images that should be ignored.

 Example usage: